lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the DEV or APP IID are based on an LPWAN address, then the IID can be reconstructed with information coming from the LPWAN header.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "DEViid" or "APPiid".
-Note that the LPWAN technology is generally carrying a single device identifier corresponding to the DEV.
+Note that the LPWAN technology generally carries a single identifier, which corresponds to the DEV.
 The SCHC C/D may also not be aware of these values.

 If the DEV address has a static value that is not derived from an IEEE EUI-64,